KaiA02/MolekularDynamik/README.md

 ## Parallel Strategies

 ### Strategy 1: **OpenMP for Loops**
 This strategy uses OpenMP to parallelize loops with #pragma omp parallel for.
-It is ideal for evenly distributed workloads, allowing multiple particles to be processed simultaneously, which enhances performance for large datasets.
+It is ideal for evenly distributed workloads, allowing multiple particles to be processed simultaneously,
+which enhances performance for large datasets.

 Key Features:
-  -Simple implementation.
+   - Simple implementation.
-  -Efficient for evenly distributed tasks.
+   - Efficient for evenly distributed tasks.
 ### Strategy 2: **OpenMP Task Parallelism**
 This strategy employs OpenMP's task-based parallelism using #pragma omp task.
 It provides better load balancing and resource utilization, particularly for workloads that vary significantly.

 Key Features:
-  -Handles uneven workloads efficiently.
+   - Handles uneven workloads efficiently.
-  -Uses dynamic task scheduling.
+   - Uses dynamic task scheduling.
+### HowTo:
-  Set the ParallelStrategy variable in the Calculations class to switch between these strategies based on your simulation needs.
+Set the ParallelStrategy variable in the Calculations class to switch between these strategies based on your simulation needs
-### HowToDo:

 to use the Parallel Strategy you specify your Choice in the input in the ParallelStrategy Variable.
-0 => no Strategy, 1 => Strategy1, 2 => Strategy2.
+0 => no Strategy,
+1 => Strategy1,
+2 => Strategy2.

 After this you call for example: OMP_NUM_THREADS=14 ./MolSim ../input/eingabe-Rayleigh-Taylor-3D.xml

 ## UML
 ![UML](images/UML.png)